-It’s been two years since I moved from the US to Switzerland, and one of the biggest changes in this transition is that I don’t own a car and haven’t driven at all.
+It has been two years since I moved from the US to Switzerland, and one of the biggest changes in this transition is that I don’t own a car and haven’t driven at all.
 A carefree life for two years!
-It’s an unbelievable achievement for an Ohioan who used to commute, run errands, and travel by used-but-my-own Mazda.
+It is an unbelievable achievement for an Ohioan who used to commute, run errands, and travel by used-but-my-own Mazda.

 Later, concerned by frequent accidents on my commuting freeway, the Mazda was traded in to a used Volkswagen Jetta, which stopped in the middle of the freeway because of a sudden overheat.
 The engine fan was completely melted down.